walmartlabs/thorax/README.md

 ### ready *ready (options)*

-Triggered when a view is append to the DOM with `appendTo` or when a view is appeneded to a `LayoutView` via `setView`.
+Triggered when a view is appended to the DOM with `appendTo` or when a view is appeneded to a `LayoutView` via `setView`.
 Setting focus and other behaviors that depend on the view being present in the DOM should be handled in this event.

 This event propagates to all children, including children that will be bound after the view is created. `options` will contain a `target` view, which is the view that triggered the event.